 12. Action to be Taken by Agencies after First Contact

 Children's Social Care and the Police will work together, following the Core Inter Agency Safeguarding Procedures (see Part 1, Assessing Need and Providing Help of the manual).
 Further action by other agencies is not advised.

-This protocol is linked to protocols previously endorsed by the Local Safeguarding Children Board: Information Sharing to Safeguard Children and Safeguarding Children: Joint Working Protocol - Police and Social Services.
+This protocol is linked to protocols previously endorsed by the Local Safeguarding Children Partnership: Information Sharing to Safeguard Children and Safeguarding Children: Joint Working Protocol - Police and Social Services.